shlienlab/raccoon/docs/clustering.rst

 For exploratory runs, with a low number of search points, Grid Search is preferred.
 Differential Evolution should be the default choice when resources for a detailed search are available.

-Selecting :code:`htune` will allow you to run a hyperparametrs search with Tune_.
-Again, the number of maximum candidate points to evaluate can be set with :code:`search_candid`, but the search will stop automatically after a few iterations if a plateau is reached.
+Selecting :code:`tpe` will allow you to run a Tree-structured Parzen Estimators search with Optuna_.
-Any `search algorithm`_ included in Ray can be provided through :code:`suggest`.
-If none are provided, Tree Parzen Estimators (TPE) with Hyperopt_ will be used.
+As for DE, the number of maximum candidate points to evaluate can be set with :code:`search_candid`, but the search will stop automatically after a few iterations if a plateau is reached.

 A fourth option :code:`auto`, will automatically switch between grid search and differential evolution depending on the size of the dataset at each iteration step and, consequently, the candidates pool.